-- 5. Special Allotment Expenditure Reviews The division will review the expenditure levels for FSP programs, including special education, state compensatory education, bilingual education, gifted and talented education, career and technical education, and high school education, to determine whether a school district or charter school has complied with state laws and rules. - a.
+- 5. Special Allotment Expenditure Reviews The division will review the expenditure levels for FSP programs, including special education, state compensatory education, bilingual education, gifted and talented education, career and technical education, early education, dyslexia education, and college, career and military readiness education, to determine whether a school district or charter school has complied with state laws and rules. - a.
 Reviews will be based on a risk assessment and available resources. - b.
-The division will report issues of noncompliance to the individual school district or charter school and to the appropriate division or state or federal agency if applicable. - c.
-Projected Number of Reviews: 30
+The division will report issues of noncompliance to the individual school district or charter school and to the appropriate division or state or federal agency, if applicable. - c.
+Projected Number of Reviews: 5